 Did you know that some businesses are paying their employees in Bitcoin and other cryptocurrencies?
 One such company happens to be a Rise People client.
 They pay their employees a regular salary that is partially paid in this trending digital currency.
+It’s often referred to as the cash of the future but what exactly is Bitcoin?
+Why or why wouldn’t an employee want to be paid in this new-age cryptocurrency?

 What is a cryptocurrency & what is Bitcoin?